irfndi/celebrum-ai-containers/docs/ALCHEMY_INTEGRATION.md

 ### Alchemy Configuration File

-The main configuration is in `alchemy.config.ts`:
+The main configuration is in `alchemy.run.ts`:

 ```typescript
 import alchemy from 'alchemy';